ttoe/leaves-ui/README.md

-A UI to visualize the process of analyzing leaf images.
+A GUI for viewing intermediate steps and results when processing leave images.